TR0N-ZEN/aboutLinux/systemd/commands.md

 this concept can be compared to runlevels

-`systemctl -t target` will maybe list all targets running `systemctl list-unit-files -t targets` lists all installed targets
+`systemctl -t target` will maybe list all targets running
+`systemctl list-unit-files -t targets` lists all installed targets
+`systemctl isolate <target>` puts system into state after \<target\> was reached

 ---